Ereiarrus/TickoaTTwo/README.md

 # TickoaTTwo
-the second iteration of TickTackToe, as prompted by Oats Jenkins: https://www.youtube.com/watch?v=ePxrVU4M9uA
+The second iteration of TickTacToe, as prompted by Oats Jenkins: https://www.youtube.com/watch?v=ePxrVU4M9uA

+To compile, use the makefile by running:

+        make

+Thew executable will be called 'TickoaTTwo'. just run it by:

+        ./TickoaTTwo